ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 Since Docker version 17.05 the awesome feature of [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/){:target="_blank"} is available.
 It allows you to define different containers for different stages.
-This has another very nice side effect.
-Docker can skip stages if no action is required.
+This has another very nice side effect: Docker can skip stages if no action is required.
 This speeds up the construction process enormously.

 #### Dependency stage

 Let's take a look into our _Dockerfile_ and start with the dependency stage.

 ```yaml
 FROM golang:alpine as build_dependencies
 ENV GO111MODULE=on